The Reconsideration Process: How to Appeal a Social Security Disability Denial

 What Is Reconsideration?

-Reconsideration is the required first step in the appeal process in most states when you are unhappy with the initial decision.
-Reconsideration involves a thorough reexamination of all evidence on record.
-The person reviewing the case will make the reconsideration determination based on all of this evidence.
-He or she must have had no involvement in the initial determination.
+In most states, reconsideration is the required first step in the appeal process when you are unhappy with the initial decision.
+It involves a thorough reexamination of all evidence on record.
+The person reviewing the case will make the reconsideration determination based on all this evidence.
+They must have had no involvement in the initial determination.

 Who May Request a Reconsideration?

-A claimant to any initial decision who can show in writing that his or her benefit rights were incorrectly decided in the initial determination may request a reconsideration.
-The claimant, an authorized appointed representative (such as an attorney), or a representative payee can make the request for appeal on behalf of the claimant.
+A claimant to any initial decision who can show in writing that their benefit rights were incorrectly decided in the initial determination may request a reconsideration.
+The claimant, an authorized appointed representative (such as an attorney), or a representative payee can request an appeal on behalf of the claimant.

 Do I Have To Go Through Reconsideration?

-Most states in the United States do have the reconsideration stage as part of the application process.
+Most states in the United States have the reconsideration stage as part of the application process.
 In the majority of states, you do have to go through reconsideration.
-There are a few states however, where you do not have to go through reconsideration, you go right from the initial application to a hearing before a judge.
+There are a few states, however, where you do not have to go through reconsideration.
+You go right from the initial application to a hearing before a judge.

 What Constitutes a Request For Reconsideration?

-Any writing or timely submission of additional evidence by the claimant, his or her representative payee or his or her authorized representative after receipt of a notice of initial determination which clearly indicates disagreement with the initial determination constitutes a request for reconsideration.
+Any writing or timely submission of additional evidence by the claimant, their representative payee, or their authorized representative after receipt of a notice of initial determination which indicates disagreement with the initial determination constitutes a request for reconsideration.
 A request for reconsideration can be expressed or implied, but it must be in writing or submitted online.
-An oral inquiry, such as a phone call to the Social Security Field Office, or request for forms is not a valid request for reconsideration and does not protect a request for appeal.
-The field office must receive a written request for appeal.
-A writing is the receipt of any documentation, including a letter, facsimile, or submission of additional evidence which clearly indicates or implies the claimant’s disagreement with the initial determination.

 NOTE: SSA will accept faxed appeal requests.